- The Importance of Interviewing Multiple Real Estate Agents

 Clearly Communicate that You are Interviewing Agents

-When interviewing multiple agents, be upfront about your search and let them know what to expect for next steps.
+When interviewing multiple agents, be upfront about your search and let them know where you are and what you are thinking for next steps.

-If you have a deadline for a decision, inform them of that date.
+If you have a deadline for a decision, let them know that date.
 Otherwise, you can simply say they will hear from you in a couple of days or weeks.

 Out of respect for the multiple agents you interviewed, let them know if they were not your chosen agent.
-A brief email will suffice.
+It’s just common courtesy.

 Remember, this is your time and money; there’s no need to rush into things!